Green Bay Packers: In popular culture

-On the television sitcom That '70s Show, in season 7 episode 14, Donna Pinciotti gave the gang—including Red Forman, a long-time Packer fan—six free tickets to Lambeau Field for a game against the Chicago Bears.
-Eric comes back wearing Bears Jersey # 34 Sweetness Walter Payton causing the crowd to boo and make negative comments towards him.
-Eric doesn't understand football in general.
-In the season 8 finale, Red declined to move to Florida after Steven Hyde bought him season tickets.
+On the television sitcom That '70s Show, in season 7 episode 14, Donna Pinciotti gives the gang and Red Forman, a long-time Packers fan, six free tickets to Lambeau Field for a Bears–Packers game.
+Eric (who has no interest in football himself, including not knowing Packers lore) wears a Walter Payton jersey to the game, with Packers fans teasing and booing him for doing so.
+In the season 8 finale, Red declines to move to Florida after Steven Hyde acquires a season ticket package for him.

 In 2015, five members of the Packers (David Bakhtiari, Don Barclay, T. J. Lang, Clay Matthews, and Josh Sitton) made an appearance as an a cappella group in the musical comedy Pitch Perfect 2.
 Aaron Rodgers' brother Jordan also appeared.
 That same year, Rodgers himself appeared in an episode of the sketch comedy television series Key & Peele, along with Ha Ha Clinton-Dix.

 In the television series Danny Phantom, the main antagonist, Vlad Masters/Vlad Plasmius, is a Packers "Fanatic".
 His prized possession is a football autographed by Ray Nitschke, and his dream is to own the team.

 In the 1998 film There's Something about Mary, Mary, played by actress Cameron Diaz, consistently talks about her boyfriend "Brett".
 It is revealed towards the end of the film that "Brett" is then-Packers' quarterback Brett Favre.